 - Tonkotsu (pork bone).
 A thick, cloudy broth.
 Pork bones are left to simmer for several hours which allows the fat and collagen to break down and give the broth a strong pork flavour and a silky texture.
 Thin noodles are used.

 - Shōyu (soy sauce).
 A clear brown vegetable and/or chicken based broth that is heavily flavoured with soy sauce.
 Generally curly noodles or thin noodles are used.

 - Miso.
 Miso is added to an oily chicken/fish broth (and sometimes pork bones) which gives it a thick consistency and nutty, tangy flavour.
 Thick, curly noodles are typically used.

-Check out our Tokyo City Guide for more tips on where to eat and drink, and what to do in Japan’s capital.
+Check out my Tokyo City Guide for more tips on where to eat and drink, and what to do in Japan’s capital.